vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 Malware - Any abusive software that was not released by a Fortune 500 company.

 Meddling (as in *Meddling in US Elections*) - A rallying cry uniting the public against Big Tech.

+Microdosing - The habitual consumption of powerful and illicit narcotics, in quantities small enough as is required to persuade the user in his mind, now under the influence of narcotics, that he is not addicted and will not become addicted to the drugs he is habitually consuming.

 ## N ##